gopi487krishna/FITS_primary_header/README.md

 > This member function only schedules the card to be written but does not actually write data back to the file.
 To write the data please refer writeToFile function.

 **writeToFile()** : It takes a filename as argument and writes the updated data into the file .
 This type of design has been used in order to prevent frequent writes that cause a performance lag.
-It writes the original
+It writes the original file as it is but also accommodates the changes that you have made.
+This includes updating the value of a keyword, adding a new keyword-value ( card ) etc.

+**